grafluxe/any-template/README.md

 ## Changelog

+### 2.5.0

+- Improve support for hidden files.
+- Improve support for files with no extension.

 ### 2.4.2

 - Fix issue where an error occurs when attempting to use a template when no working files are open.